 Although people may interact with the devices, like setting them up, giving them instructions, or retrieving data, the devices do most of the work without human interference.

-The connection, networking, and communication protocols involved with these web-enabled devices are greatly influenced by the implemented IoT applications.
+The connection, networking, and communication protocols involved with these web-enabled devices are greatly influenced by the implemented IoT applications / IoT app development.
 In addition, IoT can also leverage artificial intelligence (AI) and machine learning to make data collection easier and more dynamic.

 History of the Internet of Things